Tuition & Fees

 - If an assistant is terminated before the final date of the assistantship, the graduate assistant will be notified by letter from the Associate Provost for Research and Graduate Education no later than two weeks prior to termination.

-- The graduate assistant is invited to submit to the department head suggestions concerning the assistantship experience during the evaluation procedure at the end of each semester.
+- The graduate assistant is invited to submit to the department chair suggestions concerning the assistantship experience during the evaluation procedure at the end of each semester.

 - All graduate assistants are expected to demonstrate personal honesty and professional integrity.